EyasuTeshome/shifttracker/interview-prep/create-the-first-draft-of-your-resume.md

 1. Take 2-3 minutes to identify which education experiences to list.
 2. Take 5-10 minutes to add your education experiences to your resume.
-3. Take 15-20 minutes to rewrite educational achievements using the formulas in the "Experience" section link. **TO-DO: ADD LINK ONCE IT'S BEEN MOVED TO GITHUB.**
+3. Take 15-20 minutes to rewrite educational achievements using the formulas in the "Experience" section link.

 ## Maintain grammatical consistency in your resume